 When a new chain is mounted, the rear sprocket and engine sprocket should also be changed.
-New chains wear out faster on old, worn sprockets.
+New chains wear out faster on an old, worn rear sprocket or engine sprocket.

 - Check the chain sliding guard for wear.

 - " If the lower edge of the chain pins is in line with, or below, the chain sliding guard:

 - Change the chain sliding guard. 🔌

 - Check that the chain sliding guard is firmly seated.

 - " If the chain sliding guard is loose:

-- Tighten the screws on the chain sliding guard.
+- Tighten screws on the chain sliding guard.

 Guideline